sync-on-luma/xebplus-neutrino-loader-plugin/README.md

 sudo ./udpbd-server /dev/nvme0n1p6
 ```
 The server needs to be open and running for the entire play session.

-19. Launch XEB+ then Play!
+19. Launch XEB+ on the PS2, and use *neutrino Launcher (UDPBD)* to load games from the network share.
 To add or remove games, stop the server then mount the exFAT storage device to `/mnt/ps2`
 ```
 sudo mount /dev/nvme0n1p6 /mnt/ps2/ -o uid=$USER